 Our brains are incredibly sensitive organs, and although they are protected by bone, fluid, and multiple membrane layers, they can easily be injured.
 When someone suffers a severe head injury, they can damage and rupture blood vessels in and around their brain, which can cause a brain bleed.
 This can seriously damage brain tissue, which can lead to severe health complications and even result in death.
+After an accident, you may find yourself searching, “symptoms of brain bleed after hitting head” in search of answers.

 Traumatic brain injuries like brain bleeds can cause victims to experience severe health complications, some of which can be fatal.
 If you or a loved one has suffered from a head injury as a result of another person’s negligence, you may be able to sue them for compensation.